mozilla/omniscient/README.md

 * Click Upload to upload the app to Zendesk Support.
 * When prompted, click Install.

-After the application has been installed, use the
+After the application has been installed, the configurations can be updated from the Apps Manager.